-Conditions for eligibility
+Conditions for Google credits free trial eligibility

-- You've never been a paying customer of Google Cloud, Google Maps Platform, or Firebase.
+- You've never been a paying customer of Google Cloud, Google Maps Platform, or Firebase

-Setting up billing directly lets you have full control over your billing and is a good option if you are comfortable working in the GCP console.
+Setting up billing directly lets you have full control over your billing and is a good option if you are comfortable working in the Google Cloud console.
 You can use a personal credit card or bank account (and get reimbursed, if your work on Terra is grant-funded) or institutional credit card or other account.

 1.2.
 Click the activate button and follow the instructions to sign up for a Cloud Billing account and get your credits.

-1.3.
 You can verify the Google Cloud Billing account in the Billing page.
 You should see My Billing Account in the top left.
 That's your new Google Cloud Billing account!

 Google will create a Google project, My First Project, funded by your free credits, which you can see in the My Projects tab.

 2.1.
-When logged into Google with your Terra user ID, go to the Google Cloud Console Billing page.
+When logged into Google Chrome with your Terra user ID, go to the Google Cloud Console Billing page.

 email@example.com under New Principal in the form.